FC Emmen

-FC Emmen is a Dutch football club based in Emmen, Drenthe.
-They play in the Eredivisie, the top tier of Dutch football, after winning the 2021–22 Eerste Divisie title.
+FC Emmen is a Dutch professional football club based in Emmen, Netherlands.
+It currently plays in the Eerste Divisie, the second tier of Dutch football, following relegation from the Eredivisie in the 2022–23 season.
 Founded in 1925, the club entered the professional Eerste Divisie in 1985.
-In 2018, Emmen were promoted to the Eredivisie for the first time, but in 2021 they were relegated to the Eerste Divisie again.
-2022 they were promoted again and play the 2022-2023 season in the Eredivisie again.
+In 2018, FC Emmen was promoted to the Eredivisie for the first time.
 Home games are played at De Oude Meerdijk.

 History

-The amateur club Emmen was formed on 21 August 1925.
-When the Dutch professional league was formed in 1954, Emmen opted to maintain its amateur club status instead.
+The amateur club Emmen was formed on 21 August 1925 as NEC (Noordbarge Emmen Combinatie).
+It was quickly changed to VV Emmen due to confusion with NEC Nijmegen.
+When the Dutch professional league was formed in 1954, VV Emmen opted to maintain its amateur club status instead.